azimuth-cloud/azimuth-config/docs/debugging/kubernetes.md

 ```

 The `cluster.cluster.x-k8s.io` resource should be `Provisioned`, the `machine.cluster.x-k8s.io`
-resources should be `Running` with an associated `NODENAME` and the
+resources should be `Running` with an associated `NODENAME`, the
-`openstackmachine.infrastructure.cluster.x-k8s.io` resources should be `ACTIVE`.
+`openstackmachine.infrastructure.cluster.x-k8s.io` resources should be `ACTIVE` and the
+`{manifests,helmrelease}.addons.stackhpc.com` resources should all be `Deployed`.

 If this is not the case, first check the interactive console of the cluster nodes in Horizon
 to see if the nodes had any problems joining the cluster.
 Also
 [check to see if the Zenith service](./zenith-services.md) for the API server was created
 correctly - once all control plane nodes have registered correctly the `Endpoints` resource
-for the service should have three entries.
+for the service should have an entry for each control plane node (usually three).

 If these all look OK, check the logs of the Cluster API providers for any errors: